skison/Dijkstra_map_for_Godot-1/README.md

 Open an Issue before working on a feature, bugfix, or unit test, so we can then discuss it.
 Then you can work on it (or let someone else) before initiating a pull request.

-Before doing a pull request, if you modified the Rust code, be sure you have built it `cargo build --release` and it still works!
+Before opening a pull request, if you modified the Rust code, be sure you have built it with `cargo build --release` and it still works!
-* The unit tests should pass (cargo test and the GUT tests)
+* The unit tests should pass (`cargo test` and the GUT tests)
-* All the example scenes (visualization demo and project examples) should run
+* All the example scenes (visualization demo and project examples) should run correctly
-* Ensure you have run `cargo fmt` and gdformat on your files
+* Ensure you have run `cargo fmt` and `gdformat` (via [GDScript Toolkit](https://github.com/Scony/godot-gdscript-toolkit)) on your files

 ## TODO